mullenkamp/s3dbm/README.md

 ?
 Make an option during opening to open without local caching?
 Consequently, no local files would be created.

 The remote hash file can simply be a compressed json file that is fully loaded into memory and uploaded back to the remote s3.
 This is ok because the entire file has to be read/written to/from s3 whenever there are changes.
+I've decided against it...having to read in large-ish files every time s3dbm is opened seems excessive.
+I've made a new FixedValue booklet that will be used for the remote and local hash files.